asarkar1/asarkar1.github.io/_news/CTRG_2025_Workshop.md

 related_posts: false
 ---

-Workshop on Multimodal ITS was help at [CTRG 2025](https://ctrg2025.trgindia.org/)
+Workshop on Multimodal ITS was held at [CTRG 2025](https://ctrg2025.trgindia.org/)